2of/SENG365-2020-Server/README.md

-## The following is provided by the Univeristy Of Canterbury in 2020
+## The following is provided by the University Of Canterbury in 2020
 ### There may be stubs, boilerplate and, of course, the following readme that were not my original work.
 Simply refer to the files themselves for reference.
 Good Luck!